sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/6_npm/51_Installing_packages.md

 npm install myPackage@x.y.z # installs version x.y.z
 ```
 Packages installed this way are installed "locally", i.e. they are meant to be used only by the current project.

 ---
+Locally installed packages are stored inside a folder named "node_modules" (this is done automatically).
+- This folder contains raw source code used by the library.
+- It's not meant to be version controlled.
+It's usually ignored using the `.gitignore` file.
+- It should not be edited.
+If this is needed, something's probably wrong with the approach/solution.
+- It can be regenerated anytime by running `npm install` (which installs all dependencies).

+---
 Packages can be installed globally by using the `-g` option, by running the following command (location does not matter here):